sourcegraph/handbook/content/talent/hiring/evaluating_values.md

 ## How do I conduct a values interview?

 The purpose of the values interview is to determine if the candidate embodies and exemplifies our values.
 It is not meant to be a skill assessment, and should only focus on Sourcegraph's values.
+One member of the values team will opt in as a lead (this person is the one who begins the introduction and asks the first question), and then you will alternate asking questions with the other member of the values team.

 You can see more information about our interview stages [here](https://about.sourcegraph.com/handbook/talent/types_of_interviews)